-Manufacturers in the metal fabrication sector are likely familiar with the laser cutting machine.
-Laser cutting is one of the fabrication processes in which a focused laser beam cuts shapes and designs into metal and various other materials.
+Manufacturers in the metal fabrication sector are likely familiar with laser cutting machines.
+Laser cutting, which is usually the first step int he fabrication process, involves using a focused laser beam to cut shapes and designs into various materials, such as steel, aluminum, brass, and more.
 The powerful beam removes material by burning, melting, or vaporizing it.

-Until recently, most laser cutting machines worked along three axes: left to right (X), in and out (Y), and the up-and-down movement of the laser cutting head (Z).
-However, because of technological advances in all types of machine tools, 5-axis movement is now available in laser cutters: the original X, Y, and Z, plus two additional rotary axes (A and B), allowing the laser beam to approach the part from all directions.
+Until recently, most laser cutting machines only operated along three axes: left and right (X), in and out (Y), and up-and-down movement of the laser cutting head (Z).
+However, with technological advances in machine tools, 5-axis movement is now available in most modern-day laser cutters.
+This includes the original X, Y, and Z axes, as well as two additional rotary axes — roll (A) and pitch (B) — allowing the laser beam to approach the part from all directions.

-If you are considering having your parts machined on a laser cutter, here are things you should know about these amazing machines:
+If you are considering having your parts machined on a laser cutter, you must know about:

 While 3-axis laser cutting is already a versatile process, 5-axis laser cutting adds some significant advantages: